mrochon/b2csamples/Policies/ConditionalAccess/readme.md

 ## Overview

-Based on the Social and Local with MFA starter pack, implemants Conditional Access-based rules for user blocking or requiring MFA or password change
+Based on the Social and Local with MFA starter pack, implemants Conditional Access-based rules for user blocking or requiring MFA or password change. the policy will return an OAuth2 eror to the application.
+Please uncomment/comment lines 491/492 to display a blocking page instead.

 ## Using